Q. How much are membership dues?

 Q. I joined TSEA and enrolled in a TSEA benefit plan at the same time, when will my premium deductions begin?

 A. Your TSEA deduction must occur first.
-If your TSEA dues deduction begins on February 15th, then your benefit premium should start March 15th.
+If your TSEA dues deduction begins on February 15th, then your benefit premium should start on March 15th.

 Q. I am a member working in higher education, can I purchase a computer thru Purchasing Power and have it payroll deducted from my paycheck?